Elbow flexor and extensor muscle weakness in lateral epicondylalgia.

 Patients with unilateral lateral epicondylalgia have weaker elbow flexor and extensor muscles strength in comparison to healthy population.
 This deficit should be considered for the evaluation, performance enhancement, injury prevention and better therapeutic prognosis of LE.

-Lateral epicondylalgia is presented with a relatively uncomplicated clinical picture to diagnose in most of the cases.7 However, it has been emerged as more complex, multi-structural pathology rather than a simple lesion at common extensor tendon origin at lateral epicondyle.1,7 Because of high incidence rate among athletes as well as in general population, complex pathophysiology, lack of conclusively determined evidence-based approach of management and high recurrence rate have shouted the need of more research on LE.
+Lateral epicondylalgia (lateral epicondylitis) is presented with a relatively uncomplicated clinical picture to diagnose in most of the cases.7 However, it has been emerged as more complex, multi-structural pathology rather than a simple lesion at common extensor tendon origin at lateral epicondyle.1,7 Because of high incidence rate among athletes as well as in general population, complex pathophysiology, lack of conclusively determined evidence-based approach of management and high recurrence rate have shouted the need of more research on LE.
 Although research on LE extends across anatomical, biomechanical and clinical literatures,7 most of the studies have focused on physical impairments found during clinical examinations and effort to propose the most successful rehabilitation approaches based on the reduction of pain and thereby addressing the physical impairments such as muscles weakness, stiffness and/or functional impairments.2 Many studies have reported marked weakness of wrist flexion and extension, grip strength, fingers extension and shoulder abduction, internal and external rotation strength.3,5,6,8 However, much surprisingly, this paper is the first study to evaluate elbow flexor and extensor strength in LE compared to a healthy individual.
-In my opinion, elbow being an important segment in upper limb kinetic chain, its biomechanical and functional importance in upper limb movement and its proximation to injury site may support the importance and possible clinical implications of this study in patients with LE.
+In my opinion, elbow being an important segment in upper limb kinetic chain, its biomechanical and functional importance in upper limb movement and its proximation to injury site may support the importance and possible clinical implications of this study in lateral epicondylitis treatment.

 This is a well designed and controlled study investigating the strength of elbow flexor and extensor muscles in lateral epicondylalgia.
-The findings of this study are in line with previous studies of wrist, forearm, and shoulder muscle strength in LE participants.3,5,6,8 By recruiting the participants from general community through media advertisements and matching control group according to age, gender and dominant arm has increased the generalizability of this study.9 Also, a number of participants under study (n=150) and control group (n=54) and comparison of the affected limb with same side limb of control group have improved validity and reliability of the report.10 The authors have well controlled the effect of dominance bias in the result by comparing the same side strength between LE and control group.
-Lower elbow extensor deficit and failure to detect elbow flexor deficits within LE group and relatively higher deficit compared to control group demonstrated by this study have a clinical value that assessment of elbow strength by comparison between sides may underestimate true deficit in the result which may provide the wrong picture of muscle strength and hence resulting incomplete rehabilitation.
+The findings of this study are in line with previous studies of wrist, forearm, and shoulder muscle strength in LE participants.3,5,6,8 By recruiting the participants from the general community through media advertisements and a matching control group according to age, gender and dominant arm has increased the generalizability of this study.9 Also, a number of participants under study (n=150) and control group (n=54) and comparison of the affected limb with same side limb of the control group have improved validity and reliability of the report.10 The authors have well controlled the effect of dominance bias in the result by comparing the same side strength between LE and control group.
+Lower elbow extensor deficit and failure to detect elbow flexor deficits within LE group and relatively higher deficit compared to control group demonstrated by this study have a clinical value that assessment of elbow strength by comparison between sides may underestimate true deficit in the result which may provide the wrong picture of muscle strength and hence resulting in incomplete rehabilitation.
 Although this study is not able to provide conclusive mechanism of relationship between elbow muscle strength impairment and LE, several previous studies on upper limb musculature imbalance, upper limb kinetic chain, functional biomechanics of joints of upper limb, moment arm of muscles crossing elbow joint, muscular activity, overuse or disuse of muscles suggest the possible relationship between elbow muscles weakness in LE.

 Recently lucado et al17 studied the potential pathomechanical factor in the etiology of LE in female tennis players and suggested the possible mechanical involvement of UL musculature that are not directly associated with symptomatic site in the development of LE.
-They demonstrated small significant difference in elbow muscles compare to wrist and shoulder muscles which is in consistent with Coombes et al study.
+They demonstrated a small significant difference in elbow muscles compare to wrist and shoulder muscles which are in consistent with Coombes et al study.
 However, Lucado et al17 showed more significant weakness by side within the LE group in elbow flexors (-10.2N, affected–unaffected) rather than elbow extensors.
-This may be due to the tennis players as the participants in the study that they may have maintained the triceps strength during their training and tennis playing as elbow extensors are more active than flexors to generate force during tennis strokes.18 As Coombes et al, this study cannot suggest the possible relationship between the muscle weakness and LE as this difference may be the result as much as cause of injury.
-But either way these findings may have potential clinical value in terms of complete rehabilitation of this population, especially in case of athletes before they go back to high muscular balance and force demanding sports like tennis.
+This may be due to the tennis players as the participants in the study that they may have maintained the triceps strength during their training and tennis playing as elbow extensors are more active than flexors to generate force during tennis strokes.18 As Coombes et al, this study cannot suggest the possible relationship between the muscle weakness and LE as this difference may be the result as much as for the cause of injury.
+But either way, these findings may have potential clinical value in terms of complete rehabilitation of this population, especially in case of athletes before they go back to high muscular balance and force demanding sports like tennis.

-Kelly et al6 performed the electromyographic and cinematographic analysis of elbow function in tennis players with subacute LE and demonstrated the significant higher activity of ECRL during the preparation phase (28% compared with 13% MMT) and during ball impact (89% compared with 43% MMT) in injured athletes than in uninjured group.
-A cinematographic study on tennis players with no LE done by Giangarra et al8 showed no flexion in elbow with elbow facing to the ground and wrist in neutral position during ball impact during backhand stroke whereas increased flexion of elbow (leading elbow) and extended wrist were seen in athletes with LE.
+Kelly et al6 performed the electromyographic and cinematographic analysis of elbow function in tennis players with subacute LE and demonstrated the significant higher activity of ECRL during the preparation phase (28% compared with 13% MMT) and during ball impact (89% compared with 43% MMT) in injured athletes than in an uninjured group.
+A cinematographic study on tennis players with no LE done by Giangarra et al8 showed no flexion in the elbow with the elbow facing to the ground and wrist in a neutral position during ball impact during backhand stroke whereas increased flexion of the elbow (leading elbow) and extended wrist were seen in athletes with LE.
 This may suggest that LE may cause weakness of elbow extensors and hence athletes with LE are unable to maintain elbow extension compared to athletes without LE.
-Kelly6 also reported the significant over activity of pronator teres during ball impact and early follow-through phases in LE athletes causing exaggerated pronation of forearm at ball impact.
+Kelly6 also reported the significant overactivity of pronator teres during ball impact and early follow-through phases in LE athletes causing exaggerated pronation of forearm at ball impact.
 The cinematographic presentation of leading elbow may be due to the increased activity of biceps muscles as powerful supinator to balance the exaggerated pronator activity for stabilizing the racquet during ball impact.
-Small significant elbow flexors weakness reported in Lucado17 study with female players may be due to the fatigue of biceps muscles because of over use of it to prevent excessive pronation of forearm.
+Small significant elbow flexors weakness reported in Lucado17 study with female players may be due to the fatigue of biceps muscles because of overuse of it to prevent excessive pronation of the forearm.